Xmader/musescore-downloader/README.md

 If you want to DMCA take down this repo,
 Could you imagine that your website is taken down because you disobey the principles of Public Domain and Creative Commons?

+**Also, I will launch an open source, serverless, and totally free version of musescore.com.**

 PS: There is no problem that you get money by doing piano tutorials.

 PPS: Thank you for your [react-native-musescore](https://github.com/Xmader/react-native-musescore) project.